Ethics Survey Underscores Challenges that Corporate Whistleblowers Face

 The type of work that a whistleblower performs at a company can also affect the timing of external whistleblowing.
 While most corporate whistleblowers can disclose fraud to the SEC through the SEC whistleblower program immediately upon discovering the fraud, employees whose principal duties involve compliance or internal-audit responsibilities must report internally and wait 120 days before reporting to the SEC to qualify for a SEC whistleblower award.

-It is also important for a corporate whistleblowers to understand the limitations of certain whistleblower protection laws.
+It is also important for corporate whistleblowers to understand the limitations of certain whistleblower protection laws.
 The whistleblower protection provision of the Sarbanes-Oxley Act protects disclosures to a supervisor and other internal disclosures, but under the recent Supreme Court’s decision in Somers v.
 Digital Realty, internal disclosures are not protected under the Dodd-Frank Wall Street Reform and Consumer Protection Act unless the whistleblower has provided the information to the SEC.

 Qualifying for a SEC Whistleblower Award